mtmanning93/Reach_reports/README.md

 ### Report Details
 ------------------

-The 'route name' and 'activity start date' are clearly visible in bold at the top of the page, along with a return button which takes users back to the reports list page.
+The 'route name' and 'activity start date' are clearly visible in bold at the top of the page, along with a return button that takes users back to the reports list page.

 <details>
 <summary>Report Details Screenshots</summary>